bburns/LanguageModels/doc/report/Report.md

 show overfitting training curves - too much training -> overfitting

 robustness - ie how performs in the wild - try on some non-gutenberg text - compare diff models - ngrams, rnns

+perplexity

+"The lowest perplexity that has been published on the Brown Corpus (1 million words of American English of varying topics and genres) as of 1992 is indeed about 247 per word, corresponding to a cross-entropy of log2 247 = 7.95 bits per word or 1.75 bits per letter using a trigram model.
+It is often possible to achieve lower perplexity on more specialized corpora, as they are more predictable." uh... what's more uptodate value